openstack-archive/senlin/doc/source/contributor/api_microversion.rst

 .. warning:: The ``latest`` value is mostly meant for integration testing and would be dangerous to rely on in client code since Senlin microversions are not following semver and therefore backward compatibility is not guaranteed.
-  Clients, like python-senlinclient or python-openstacksdk, python-openstackclient should always require a specific microversion but limit what is acceptable to the version range that it understands at the time.
+  Clients, like python-senlinclient or openstacksdk, python-openstackclient should always require a specific microversion but limit what is acceptable to the version range that it understands at the time.

 When to Bump the Microversion